Brightly coloured garden bean bag chair in orange patterned fabric contrasing with a black painted fence, green foliage, and bright red geums.

 A dark grey-blue wall, with a soft blue striped outdoor rug and neon yellow chair and plant pot

 When you've made the decision to get colourful, the temptation can be to use all the colours in all the places.
 Unfortunately, this doesn't create a riot of chromatic joy.
 Instead the impact you're after will be diluted, or lost all together, in the maelstrom.
-Keep your overall colour palette simple; it creates space for statement.

-I'd suggest starting with three colours in a simple scheme:
+I recommend starting with three colours in a simple scheme:

 You decide whether you apply your number one colour as the base or your accent.